thilander/lian-433-sensors/README.md

 ```

 ## Installation
-This assumes you use a raspberry pi (with hassbian).
+This assumes you use a raspberry pi (with raspbian/hassbian).
 You must have python and so on installed, and tellstick core.
 Some help on installing the tellstick core software: